-67-74.
-The Consent Holder shall carry out acoustic monitoring during Pile Driving to measure the unweighted twenty-four hour cumulative Sound Exposure level (SELcum(24h)) at the point shown on Plan [XXXXX], attached to this consent.
-The unweighted SELcum(24h) shall be derived from the impact driven and vibrodriven piling operations over a twenty-four hour period.
+- 67.74.
+The Consent Holder shallmust carry out acoustic monitoring during Pile Driving to measure the unweighted twenty-four hour cumulative Sound Exposure level (SELcum(24h)) at the point shown on Plan XXXXXx the plan entitled 'Underwater Noise Measurement Point' dated 16 February 2024 attached to this consent in Appendix 5.
+The unweighted SELcum(24h) shallmust be derived from the impact driven and vibro-driven piling operations over a twenty-four hour period. - 68-75.
+The acoustic monitoring required under Condition 74 74 shallmust include, but not be limited to, measurement work undertaken within two weeks of commencing pile driving activities for the wharf and during normal operating conditions on each of the different pile diameters for a minimum of three days each.